Rosh-Made/rosh-made/blog/software-testing.md

 * Business Analysts: \
   Plays a key role in a Software/Agile team.
 If you think the Acceptance criteria of a feature/function is not defined correctly, the first person I would go to is the Business Analyst aka BA.
 As a Tester, it is important to understand all the Acceptance criteria of a feature.
 * Business Users (Real users): \
   The main goal of a software project (I would say any Project) is to satisfy the customer's needs that is completing the project to their agreed requirements.
 Therefore, it is important to communicate with customers what the team has been working on to get continuous feedback.
 As a Tester, we have to do demos at the end of every sprint, so it's vital that Demos are being delivered clearly.

-~  Meetings\
-\
-Most of the projects follow Scrum/Agile style, which means